Legal Advice for “Felonies” — 672 results

 (b)For purposes of this section and ss.903.0351,948.064, and921.0024, the... more

-Written by attorney Jeffery Haupt, about 1 year ago.
+Written by attorney Jeffery Haupt, over 1 year ago.

 Under most scenarios and for most people an OWI or DUI charge will lead to a misdemeanor charge.
 However, there are instances when an OWI can become more than just a misdemeanor.